Revenue vs EBITDA Explained

 Net income + Taxes Owed + Interest + Depreciation + Amortization = EBITDA

-An alternate way to calculate EBITDA is to start with operating income.
+An alternative way to calculate EBITDA is to start with operating income.
 Operating income is also referred to as operating profit or EBIT (Earnings Before Interest and Taxes).
 It’s the amount of revenue left after deducting the direct and indirect operating costs from sales revenue.
 If you add depreciation and amortization to operating income, you get EBITDA.

 Operating Income + Depreciation + Amortization = EBITDA